 I like to mix up my dressing first to make sure everything gets well-mixed and smooth.
 I use a combination of mayo, Greek yogurt, dijon mustard and thyme.

+Fresh thyme works best, and I usually just grab some from my herb garden.
 Herbs are one of the easiest things to grow.
 I have done virtually zero to maintain my herbs, and they have done great!
-This recipe features thyme, one of my favorite herbs.

 Heck, if you don’t have any thyme, you could likely substitute another herb like tarragon or flat-leafed parsley.
 It would still be delicious.

 But!
 I tested using dry thyme in this batch, and it works fine too.

 The bulk of the work for this recipe is chopping everything up.
 I like to dice my celery and scallions pretty thin.
 The I just add everything to a big mixing bowl.